anhtumai/AccelerometerAppWithMQTT/README.md

 ### Security

-Use SSL over Websocker protocol to secure data transmission.
+Use SSL over Websocket protocol to secure data transmission.

 1. Use OpenSSL to set up mosquitto broker